 When you are committed in a long-distance relationship and not married, you live in different cities and have wildly different lifestyles from each other – the problem that arises is that you are always presenting the best side of yourself.
 Almost as if you are in the honeymoon phase.

 When you actually start living with the person, you get an eerie feeling that they’re not the same person they used to be.
-That’s one of the reasons why 37 per cent of long-distance relationships fizzle out within 3 months of the couple living close to each other, according to a study.
+That’s one of the reasons why 37% long-distance relationships fizzle out within 3 months of the couple living close to each other, according to a study.

 You don’t get to see the true personality of the other person and vice-versa.